misery1x/Flame/README.md

 # 🔥 Flame

-A lightweight Minecraft 1.8.9 PvP utility client built as a native DLL.
+A lightweight Badlion jni hacked client
-Hooks into the JVM at runtime via DLL injection — no jar mods, no client modifications.
+Hooks into the JVM at runtime via DLL injection

 ---